 Example:

 You are applying to Game Artist program in Karlstad which cost 20,000 EUR in total and is 2 years long (4 semesters).
 Divide 20,000 EUR into 4 (4 semesters) and you will get 5,000 EUR/semester.
-Since the deposit fee of 400 EUR is deducted from the first installment this means that your first installment will be 4,600 EUR and will need to be paid in June.
-Installment 2, 3 and 4 will be 5,000 EUR and will need to be paid 2 weeks before the start of each new semester.
+Since the deposit fee of 800 EUR is deducted from the first installment this means that your first installment will be 4,200 EUR and will need to be paid in June/July.
+Installment 2, 3 and 4 will be 5,000 EUR and will need to be paid before the start of each new semester.

 The tuition fee for our short courses must be paid at once and cannot be divided into installments.
 The full payment must be made before the start of the course.